Guido-Smit/Pikafun/README.md

+# Pikafun
-# Pikafun is a small minigame that i made to learn the basics of the Pygame python module.
+Pikafun is a small minigame that i made to learn the basics of the Pygame python module.
 And since im a pokemon fan I made it pokemon themed.